 Upon request by the Drainage Board, the Treasurer’s Office provides the Board with balances of each district’s funds and a record of any unpaid district assessments.
 By November each fall, the Drainage Board coordinates with the property lister to add any unpaid assessments with the interest onto the respective real estate property tax bills for collection in the same manner as general taxes.
 The Treasurer’s Office then settles with the district when taxes are paid.

 The Dane County Erosion Control & Stormwater Management Manual provides information to help landowners, developers and consultants meet the requirements of Dane County's Erosion Control and Stormwater Management Ordinance.
-For the history behind the passage of these ordinances and an explanation of the general importance of erosion control and stormwater management, see the Dane County Office of Lakes and Watersheds’ Erosion Control and Stormwater Management page.
+For more information about this topic, visit the Erosion Control and Stormwater Management webpages.